Cheer up, Neymar: PSG's European future finally looks bright despite Bayern defeat | Goal.com

 Neymar, who agitated for a move back to Barcelona last summer, seems more committed to the PSG project than ever.
 Regardless, it seems inconceivable that any club might muster the kind of funds required to sign either him or Mbappe given the financially uncertain climate of this mid-pandemic world.

-“Neymar is happy and I think he will stay at PSG for at least two more years,” the Brazilian’s agent Wagner Ribeiro told Veja in the lead-up to the final.
+“Neymar is happy and I think he will stay at PSG for at least two more years,” the Brazilian’s advisor and former agent, Wagner Ribeiro, told Veja in the lead-up to the final.
 “Today, without a doubt, it is easier for Lionel Messi to go to PSG than for Neymar to return to Barcelona.”

 If the long-term futures of both superstars remain in the air – the current deals of both players run out in 2022, meaning that transfers are a possibility 12 months from now – there appears little doubt that both will be playing at Parc des Princes once the transfer window closes in October.